-- Analyze Pourbaix diagrams through various examples according to vertical and horizontal lines. - Know how to locate the elements on the potential-pH diagrams according to immunity, passivity and corrosion zones. - Know how to calculate the slope of a straight line in a Pourbaix diagram.
+- Analyze Pourbaix diagrams through various examples according to vertical and horizontal lines. - Locate the elements on the potential-pH diagrams according to immunity, passivity and corrosion zones. - Calculate the slope of a straight line in a Pourbaix diagram.

 b.
 PI addressed by the course: